AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-26-ES6#1-var-let-const.md

 // expected output: block-scoped
 ```

-As you can see, when we assigned a new value to our `let` inside our block-scope it **did not** change the value in the global scope, wherease when did the same with our `var` it leaked outside of the block-scope and also change it in the global scope.
+As you can see, when we assigned a new value to our `let` inside our block-scope, it **did not** change its value in the global scope, whereas when did the same with our `var` it leaked outside of the block-scope and also changed it in the global scope.

 &nbsp;

 ## `Const`

-Similarly to `let`, `const` are **block-scoped** but they differ in the fact that their value **can't change through re-assignment or can't be  redeclared**.
+Similarly to `let`, `const` are **block-scoped**, but they differ in the fact that their value **can't change through re-assignment or can't be  redeclared**.

 ``` javascript